anhtester/CucumberTestNGParallel/README.md

 # Cucumber TestNG with Parallel execution

-Selenium Java with Cucumber TestNG with parallel execution.
+Selenium Java with Cucumber TestNG and parallel execution.

-Source code design by Anh Tester and public for everyone to development.
+Source code basic design by Anh Tester and public for everyone to development.

+- Run with TestNG suite **RunSuiteFeature.xml**
+- Run with maven: **mvn clean test**

 Thank you so much !!!

-You can run the **RunSuiteFeature.xml** file to run suite.